willddy/willddy.github.com/readings.md

 * Level Mid.
 * Level Adv.

 This is a really a good Hadoop book to recommend.
 I have read both 2nd and 3rd edition.
 The latest 3rd edition is based on the Hadoop 1.0.
 It covers almost everything on the Hadoop including Yarn.
 The author also has <a href="https://github.com/tomwhite/hadoop-book/" target="_blank"> github site </a> to share the code.
+Here is my [book note](https://www.evernote.com/shard/s36/sh/79d59799-3254-43a8-a316-e38e4760e3c8/a721c419a7cab4dd2592de6bc16203d4)
 ___
 <a href="http://www.amazon.com/Hadoop-Practice-Alex-Holmes/dp/1617290238/ref=sr_1_1?s=books&ie=UTF8&qid=1368753609&sr=1-1&keywords=hadoop+in+practice" target="_blank"><img src="/images/hadoopinpractice.jpg" width="150" height="200" alt="avatar" align ="right"  /></a>